Victorian Architecture Medal: First Medal 1929

 The 'Extracts from the Examining Jury's Report' of the first Victorian award by chair P.A.
 Oakley and jury were reported in the Journal of the Royal Victorian Institute of Architects in July 1929."As architects, we feel deeply the proud responsibility enjoyed by members of our profession as sponsors of the city buildings which form possibly the most important visible expression of a city’s individuality and attractions."
 The jury could recognise any building built within the past five years, with the objectives of the award listed as twofold —"Firstly, that buildings which notably contribute to the civic beauty and architecture of the cities of this State should be publicly singled out and acknowledged, in order that universal appreciation of their good qualities and emulation of their characteristics may be encouraged, and that through this means a widespread sense of civic responsibility may be developed and fostered in the architects and citizens of our State..." and secondly that "...due recognition by his fellow practitioners and fellow citizens may be made of the high achievement of the architect responsible for a building deemed worthy of this award...".

 It was also noted that a competition was to be held for the design of the bronze plaque to be attached to the winning building, open to RVIA Members and students.
 In July 1930 it was announced that the design competition for the Street Architecture 'plaque' was won by Mr. J.C.
 Barton and Mr. H.J.
 Tribe.
+The approximately 270mm (10 inch) bas–relief circular bronze medal features the winged horse of Pegasus, rising above stylised clouds.

 The first medal was presented to Francis House at 107 Collins Street in Melbourne, a narrow fronted five storey office building with a ground level shopfront, designed by architects and cousins Blackett and Forster.
 William Blackett was the then president of the RVIA in his second term (1928–1930).
 The building still stands in near original condition.
 It was built in 1927–1928 for the established pharmacists and chemists, Henry Francis & Co.
 It was notable for its bronze shopfront details and beige and orange retractable awning, inspired by the shopping streets of Paris and New York, greatly contributing to the characterisation of the area as the 'Paris End' of Collins Street.